laithkh12/Flask-Secrets/README.md

 ## Overview

-The **TinDog Project** is a simple login system built using Flask and Flask-WTF forms.
+Simple login system built using Flask and Flask-WTF forms.
 This project demonstrates a login page where users can enter their email and password to access the app.
 If the login credentials are correct, the user is redirected to a success page; otherwise, they are denied access.

 ## Features